m-kupiec/compendium-javascript/README.md

 console.log(a); // ReferenceError: a is not defined
 ```

-Prevents accidental creation of global variables when assigning value without declaration inside a function that is called afterwards:
+Prevents accidental creation of global variables when assigning value without declaration inside a function that is called afterward:

 ```js
 function f() {